yousefabuzaid/sooqnaa_backend-main/COOLIFY_DEPLOYMENT.md

-# Coolify Deployment Guide
+# Coolify Deployment Guide - Docker Compose

 ## Overview
-This guide will help you deploy your Laravel application to Coolify with the cleaned up configuration that removes all unused environment variables.
+This guide will help you deploy your Laravel application to Coolify using Docker Compose with full control over the nginx configuration.

 ## Changes Made